anastasiiaryzh/eap-architecture/requirements/functional-requirements.md

 **State Transitions:**
 - Draft → Submitted (by Requester)
-- Submitted → Under Review (by Approver)
+- Submitted → Approved (by Approver)
-- Submitted/Under Review → Cancelled (by Requester before approval)
+- Submitted → Cancelled (by Requester before approval)
-- Under Review → Approved (by Approver)
-- Under Review → Rejected (by Approver)
+- Submitted → Rejected (by Approver)
 - Approved → In progress (by Admin)
 - Approved → Rejected (by Admin)
 - In progress → Completed (by Admin)